johnramsden/docs/pages/linux/archlinux/archlinux_zfs_structure.md

 keywords: archlinux, linux, zfs
 tags: [ archlinux, linux, zfs ]
 permalink: archlinux_zfs_structure.html
-toc: false
+toc: true
 folder: linux/archlinux
 ---

-As of August-2-2017 I was using the following filesystem heirarchy for my ZFS datasets.
+After a lot of experimenting, as of August 2nd 2017 I was using the following filesystem heirarchy for my ZFS datasets during system setup when using Arch.

 ## Dataset Structure